McDougall Orphanage and Morley Residential School Timeline

 Classes are suspended for six weeks because of “whooping cough, chicken pox and inflammation of the lungs”; the schoolhouse is converted into a hospital.

-There are 31 children enrolled; the per capita grant is $60 for up to 35 students.
+There are 31 children enrolled; the per capita grant is $60 for up to 35 children.

 Some 100 children on the reserve attend school—at one of the two day schools or in the orphanage.